Jackie Parker: Professional playing career

 Once his college playing days were over Parker was drafted by both the New York Giants of the NFL and the Edmonton Eskimos of the Western Interprovincial Football Union (which became part of the Canadian Football League in 1958).
 Despite being offered more money by the Giants, Parker chose to sign with the Eskimos in part because his former quarterbacks coach at Mississippi State, Darrell Royal, had become the Eskimos' head coach.
 Royal never actually coached Parker in Canada as he returned to Mississippi State as the head coach for the 1954 season.
-At the end of his first season Giants owner Wellington Mara personally came calling with a contract worth almost twice what Parker was making with the Eskimos but Parker chose to not to go to New York in part because Peggy said she liked Edmonton better.
+At the end of his first season Giants owner Wellington Mara personally came calling with a contract worth almost twice what Parker was making with the Eskimos but Parker chose not to go to New York in part because Peggy said she liked Edmonton better.

 Nicknamed "Ol' Spaghetti Legs", Parker became one of the most important parts of the Eskimos dynasty of the mid-1950s.
 While Parker played both defence and offence, a not uncommon practice in his day, his main strength was offence, where he was both a strong runner and an excellent quarterback.
-This is shown by his Western All-Star selections; as a running back in 1954, 1957 and 1959, and as a quarterback in 1955, 1956, 1958, 1960 and 1961.
+This is shown by his Western All-Star selections; as a running back in 1954, 1957, and 1959, and as a quarterback in 1955, 1956, 1958, 1960, and 1961.
 Parker won six consecutive Jeff Nicklin Memorial Trophies as the West's most outstanding player from 1956 to 1961, and seven in total.
-He was awarded the Schenley Award as Canadian football's most outstanding player in 1957, 1958 and 1960 and was the runner-up in 1956 and 1961.
+He was awarded the Schenley Award as Canadian football's most outstanding player in 1957, 1958, and 1960 and was the runner-up in 1956 and 1961.

 During the first three seasons of his career (1954–1956), the Eskimos won consecutive Grey Cups.
 In the 1954 Grey Cup, Parker made one of the most famous plays in Grey Cup history when, in the fourth quarter, Ted Tully hit Montreal Alouettes running back Chuck Hunsinger forcing a fumble.
 Parker recovered the ball and returned it 90 yards for a touchdown, giving the Eskimos, who were a large underdog in the game, a surprise victory.
 Parker's 90-yard fumble return remained a Grey Cup record until Cassius Vaughn's 109-yard fumble return in the 105th Grey Cup.

 Following the 1962 season, the Eskimos traded Parker to the Toronto Argonauts for five players and $15,000.
 Parker played in Toronto from 1963 to 1965.

 Parker finished his playing career with the BC Lions in 1968 when, as an assistant coach, he helped the team out of a difficult mid-season situation by donning the pads for one last go-round as quarterback.
 At the time of his retirement, Parker, who also kicked extra points and field goals, had scored a then-CFL-record 750 points.